Conformally equivariant quantization for spinning particles: Invariant Differential Operators on the Supercotangent Bundle

-generating the Lie algebra $\fh(2|1,1)$. \end{prop} \begin{proof} We resort to Weyl quantization of $T^*\cM$ which is $\spo(4n|n,n)\ltimes\mathfrak{h}(4n|2p,2q)$-equivariant.
-It establishes a correspondence between the $\e(p,q)$-invariants of $\D^{\d,\d}(\cM)$ and of $\Pol(T^*\cM)$, which admits $(x^i,\hat{x}_i,p_i,\hat{p}^i,\xi^i,\hat{\xi}_i)$ as generators.
+\begin{proof} We use the Weyl quantization of $T^*\cM$ which is $\spo(4n|n,n)\ltimes\mathfrak{h}(4n|n,n)$-equivariant.
+It establishes a correspondence between the $\e(p,q)$-invariants of $\D^{\d,\d}(\cM)$ and of $\Pol(T^*\cM)$.
+The latter is generated by the coordinates $(x^i,\hat{x}_i,p_i,\hat{p}^i,\xi^i,\hat{\xi}_i)$ of $T^*\cM$, the hat denoting the conjugate coordinates.
 Regarding the action of $\e(p,q)$ on $\cM$, given by \eqref{ActionT}, the $\e(p,q)$-invariants of $\Pol(T^*\cM)$ reduce to the $\fo(p,q)$-invariant polynomials on the space $(\bbR^n)^*\times(\bbR^n)^*\times\bbR^n\times\Pi\bbR^n\times(\Pi\bbR^n)^*$ with coordinates $(\hat{x}_i,p_i,\hat{p}^i,\xi^i,\hat{\xi}_i)$.
-By the Weyl theorem \cite[theorem 2.9.A, p.53]{Wey97} these invariants split into even and odd invariants: the even ones are generated by the $15$ scalar products between these five types of coordinates, and the odd ones are constructed from the determinant and are not invariant under the group~$\rO(p,q)$.
+By Weyl's Theorem \cite[Theorem 2.9.A, p.53]{Wey97} these invariants split into even and odd invariants: the even ones are generated by the $15$ scalar products between these five types of coordinates, and the odd ones are constructed from the determinant and are not invariant under the group~$\rO(p,q)$.
 So we are left with the even invariants.
 The two squares of odd variables $\xi$ and $\hat{\xi}$ vanish and only $13$ non-vanishing scalar products remain.
-The $8$ ones without the variable $\hat{x}$ can be identified to a basis of the quadratic polynomials on $T^*\bbR^{1|1}$, while the five other ones can be identify to a basis of those of degrees $0$ and $1$.
-They correspond by Weyl quantization to the $8$ operators \eqref{EqInvIsoSpo} and the $5$ operators \eqref{EqInvIsoH} respectively.
-By equivariance property of Weyl quantization we get that the operators \eqref{EqInvIsoSpo} generate the Lie algebra $\spo(2|1,1)$, the operators \eqref{EqInvIsoH} generate the Lie algebra $\fh(2|1,1)$, and together they generate the algebra of even $\e(p,q)$-invariants, or equivalently of $\rE(p,q)$-invariants, in $\D^{\d,\d}(\cM)$.
+Their linear span is stable under the canonical Poisson bracket on $T^*\cM$.
+We give degree $0$ to the variables $\hat{x}$.
+The $8$ invariants without $\hat{x}$ generate a Lie superalgebra isomorphic to the Lie superalgebra of quadratic polynomials on $T^*\bbR^{1|1}$, i.e. $\spo(2|1,1)$.
+The $5$ other invariants correspond to polynomials of degrees $0$ and $1$.
+Hence, they generate a Lie superalgebra isomorphic to $\fh(2|1,1)$.
+By Weyl quantization, these invariants are send to the $8$ operators in \eqref{EqInvIsoSpo} and the $5$ operators in \eqref{EqInvIsoH} respectively.
+By equivariance property of Weyl quantization we get that the operators in \eqref{EqInvIsoSpo} generate the Lie algebra $\spo(2|1,1)$, the operators in \eqref{EqInvIsoH} generate the Lie algebra $\fh(2|1,1)$, and together they generate the algebra of even $\e(p,q)$-invariants, or equivalently of $\rE(p,q)$-invariants, in $\D^{\d,\d}(\cM)$.

 Assuming $n\geq 3$, we get $d(\hat{x}^i\hat{x}_i)\wedge d(\hat{x}^ip_i)\wedge\ldots\wedge d(\xi^i\hat{\xi}_i)\neq 0$.
 Thus the $13$ obtained operators are algebraically independent and $\D^{\d,\d}(\cM)^{\rE(p,q)}$ is then isomorphic to the enveloping algebra $\mathfrak{U}(\spo(2|1,1)\ltimes\mathfrak{h}(2|1,1))$. \end{proof}